StuPro-TOSCAna/TOSCAna/docs/dev/plugins/target-artifact-conventions/target-artifact-conventions.md

 - Scripts need to have the following format:
   > `<action>-<short-title>.sh`

+Short title should be the short name of the object on which the action is performed on.

 Actions should be as general as possible.
 Here is a list of script names that can be used:
 - build scripts - `build-<short-title>.sh`
 - deploy scripts - `deploy-<short-title>.sh`